MaikuB/flutter_local_notifications/flutter_local_notifications/README.md

 The `schedule`, `showDailyAtTime` and `showWeeklyAtDayAndTime` methods that were implemented before macOS support was added and have been marked as deprecated aren't implemented on macOS.

+##### Linux limitations

+Capabilities depend on the system notification server implementation, therefore, not all features listed in `LinuxNotificationDetails` may be supported.
+One of the ways to check some capabilities is to call the `LinuxFlutterLocalNotificationsPlugin.getCapabilities()` method.

+Scheduled/pending notifications is currently not supported due to the lack of a scheduler API.

+To respond to notification after the application is terminated, your application should be registered as DBus activatable (see [DBusApplicationLaunching](https://wiki.gnome.org/HowDoI/DBusApplicationLaunching) for more information), and register action before activating the application.
+This is difficult to do in a plugin because plugins instantiate during application activation, so `getNotificationAppLaunchDetails` can't be implemented without changing the main user application.

 ## 📷 Screenshots

 | Platform | Screenshot |